Encouraging Healthy Hamstrings With Physical Therapy Exercises

 Soccer players: A hamstring strain typically happens during the eccentric or deceleration phase of a kick (basically the “forward” or “follow through” phase).
 At this time, the hamstring is overstretched too quickly and can tear.

 Baseball players: These types of injuries happen most often when sprinting to first base or traveling quickly across the outfield to catch a fly ball.
+Knee injuries are also very common for baseball players.

 Runners: These types of hamstring injuries occur when athletes over-stride and pull themselves forward with the use of their hamstrings.
 Uphill running most commonly irritates the injury, potentially making it more severe and requiring more time to heal.
+Hamstring injuries may also cause other injuries to present or worsen, like hip flexor injuries.

 Keeping Hamstrings Healthy Via Physical Therapy Exercise